Lesson 2: Training a neural network#

 This notebook introduces a neural network and shows how to train it to fit an arbitrary function.
+We thus get to see in action all the central steps of machine learning with neural networks.

 (C) 2024 Florian Marquardt, Max Planck Institute for the Science of Light (MIT License)